First-Year Seminar Course List

 Course Description

 Along with its roles in contemporary pop culture, Suzanne Collins’ Hunger Games can be interpreted through numerous disciplinary perspectives.
-This FYS invites you to “unpack” numerous layers of meaning embedded within Collins’ dystopian tale and her most recent prequel, The Ballad of Songbirds and Snakes.
-We will first examine this allegory as a cultural and literary phenomenon before moving into connections with our own world.
-While sampling a variety of academic perspectives including sociology, cultural studies, philosophy, feminism, political science, media studies, and psychology, we will highlight the human geography of Panem and especially the central Appalachian home of an unlikely heroine, Katniss Everdeen.
+This FYS invites you to “unpack” numerous layers of meaning embedded within Collins’ original dystopian series (fall semester) and her recent prequels (spring semester).
+Students with any level of (in)experience are welcome, though some level of passion for exploring this world is a must.
+We will first examine this allegorical saga as a cultural and literary phenomenon before moving into connections with our own world.
+We will take our own academic tour of sorts, sampling a variety of perspectives including psychology, history, philosophy, English, gender studies, political science, communication, music history (the Covey!), and health science, among others.
+You will have the opportunity to explore any of these disciplinary connections within your own creative projects.
+This will all wrap around your professor’s focus on the human and urban geography of Panem, and especially the central Appalachian home of an unlikely heroine, Katniss Everdeen.

 Felicia Williams